-Focus points: Specified content: How important were the religious reforms of Shah Waliullah? • the religious reforms of Shah Waliullah and his role in the political and religious context of the • What influence did Syed Ahmad Barelvi exert time in the revival of Islam?
-Syed Ahmad Barelvi and the revival of Islam in How influential was Haji Shariatullah and the the subcontinent Faraizi Movement? the Jihad movement and the Mujahideen • Haji Shariatullah and the Faraizi Movement.
+Focus points: Specified content: How important were the religious reforms of the religious reforms of Shah Waliullah and his role Shah Waliullah? in the political and religious context of the time What influence did Syed Ahmad Barelvi exert Syed Ahmad Barelvi and the revival of Islam in the in the revival of Islam? subcontinent How influential was Haji Shariatullah and the Faraizi Movement? the Jihad movement and the MujahideenHaji Shariatullah and the Faraizi Movement.

 Key Question 2: What were the causes and consequences of the decline of the Mughal Empire?
 Focus points: Specified content: How far was Aurangzeb responsible for the decline of the Mughal Empire?
-Internal Indian reasons for the decline of the Mughal Empire: How far did Mughal weaknesses from 1707 make decline inevitable? the impact of Aurangzeb's policies on the stability of the Mughal Empire • What role did the East India Company play in the decline of the Empire? the effectiveness of his successors as rulersproblems of controlling the Empire How successful was British expansion in the subcontinent to 1857? • the rise of the Maratha and Sikh empires.
+Internal Indian reasons for the decline of the Mughal Empire: How far did Mughal weaknesses from 1707 make decline inevitable? the impact of Aurangzeb's policies on the stability of the Mughal Empire What role did the East India Company play in the decline of the Empire? the effectiveness of his successors as rulersproblems of controlling the Empire How successful was British expansion in the subcontinent to 1857? • the rise of the Maratha and Sikh empires.